apache/mesos/docs/windows.md

 ### System Requirements

 1. Install the latest [Visual Studio 2017](https://www.visualstudio.com/downloads/):
-   The "Community" edition is sufficient (and free).
+   The "Community" edition is sufficient (and free of charge).
    During installation, choose the "Desktop development with C++" workload.

 2. Install [CMake 3.8.0](https://cmake.org/download/) or later.